-Digital Humanities @ MSU is pleased to offer an exciting new learning community for AY18-19 on “Digital Humanities Pedagogy.”
+Digital Humanities @ MSU is pleased to continue offering a learning community for the 2020-21 academic year on “Digital Humanities Pedagogy.”
 The community will be a combination of hands-on workshops, stimulating discussion, and collegial support.

 This learning community is intended for faculty from any discipline who teach undergraduate courses who are new or somewhat new to digital humanities methods and theories.
 All instructors (fixed-term, tenure stream, specialists, graduate instructors, adjuncts) who wish to integrate digital projects into their courses are welcome to apply.

-Faculty will attend one workshop per month; these workshops and discussions will culminate in each instructor revising (or creating) a syllabus that integrates a student digital project.
+Participants will attend one 90-minute hands-on meeting every other month, culminating in each instructor imagining a syllabus that incorporates a student digital project.
 Workshops will often be facilitated by guest faculty who have used particular tools or projects in their courses and want to share their experiences.

 This learning community may be especially appealing to instructors who want to: